addr2data/webinar-01/README.rst

 toDoList
 ~~~~~~~~

-- Let's go ahead and run it.
+- From **jumpHost**, run the following command to create the Security Group and the Instance.

 ::